'Forever chemicals' are in takeout food containers. Should you worry? | CBC News

 But she says there's already so much of them in the environment from other sources that the extra from your burrito bowl won't make a difference — so go ahead and put it in the green bin when you're done.

-She added that people's direct or indirect exposure to PFAS from compost is going to be minimal compared to other exposures.
+She added that people's direct or indirect exposure to PFAS from compost, such as through plants grown in the compost, is going to be minimal compared to other exposures.

 "It's going to be a much bigger concern if you have it in something that you eat."

 How worried should we be about this?